Article 1 – Name

 Section 2 – Membership.
-Any individual, firm, corporation, lodging entity, restaurant or food service provider that meets the criteria as outlined in Article 4, Section 1, "Qualification of Members," and is approved by the Board of Directors may apply for active voting membership in this organization of which the applicant is associated.
-Membership is by property, not by person, and is open to owners, managers, assistant managers and department heads.
+Any individual, firm, corporation, lodging entity, restaurant, tourism partner or food service provider that meets the criteria as outlined in Article 4, Section 1, "Qualification of Members," and is approved by the Board of Directors, may apply for active voting membership in this organization of which the applicant is associated.
+Membership is by property, not by person, and is open to owners, managers, assistant managers, designated representatives and department heads.
 At all meetings of the Association, members may designate some other person actively connected with the affiliated establishment.
 Proxies will be permitted by consent of the voting member and the Board of Directors.

-Section 5 – Application for Membership.
-A written or online application for membership to join the Association may be filed with the President of the Association.
-All such applications must be accompanied by the payment of dues equal to at least one-quarter year membership fee.
+Section 5 – Application for membership.
+A written application for membership to join the Association may be filed with the President of the Association.
+All such applications must be accompanied by the payment of dues or an approved pro-rated amount for yearly membership.
 All applications shall be approved or not approved by the Board of Directors.

-Section 7 – Termination of Membership.
-The Board of Directors, by affirmative votes of two-thirds (66.67%) of all of the members of the Board, may suspend or expel a member in default in the payment of dues for a three (3) month period after an appropriate hearing.
-Or, the members, by a majority vote of those present at any regularly constituted meeting, may terminate the membership of any member who becomes ineligible for membership, or suspend or expel any member who shall be in default in the payment of dues for a three month period.
+Section 7 – Termination of membership.
+The Board of Directors, by affirmative votes of two-thirds (66.67%) of all of the members of the Board, may suspend or expel a member in default in the payment of dues for a three (3) months after invoicing.
+Or, the members, by a majority vote of those present at any regularly constituted meeting, may terminate the membership of any member who becomes ineligible for membership, or suspend or expel any member who shall be in default in the payment of dues for a three-month period after invoicing.

 Section 8 – Resignation.
 Any member may resign by filing a written resignation with the Secretary, but such resignation shall not relieve the member so resigning of the obligation to pay any dues, assessments, or other charges heretofore accrued and unpaid.

 Section 9 – Transfer of Membership.
 Membership in this Association is not transferable or assignable.